 That’s an example from UpWork.

-Other payment service providers will surely have different scheme for their fee.
+Other payment service providers will surely have different schemes for their fees.

 Again, we’re talking about your hard earned money here.

-Though most of payment services I know had good reputation and they always transferred the money properly and before the deadline they specified, there's nothing wrong to be more cautious.
+Though most of the payment services I know had a good reputation and they always transferred the money properly and before the deadline they specified, there’s nothing wrong to be more cautious.

 It also did not hurt to do a quick search on Google about the payment method you’re going to use.